AabdulwaleedD/Frederick-Sanger-Group/README.md

  Bioinformatics aims to identify patterns and trends within large data, development of computerized models and development of algorithm through analysation and interpretation of data.
  # About The Group
  Frederick Sanger group are 400level student from the department of human anatomy, saadu zungur university bauchi. we are committed to studying and understanding bioinformatics as a whole together with it what constitutes it, i.e the aims, key application, used of common computetical tools and techniques, and other fields in relation to it.
- # The Contributors include;
+ # The Contributors include:
-Hassana Muhammad saleh
+1. Hassana Muhammad Saleh
-Sulaiman abarshi
+2. Sulaiman Abarshi
-Alhaji Hassan hashimu
+3. Alhaji Hassan Hashimu
-Abdulkadir ya'u
+4. Abdulkadir Ya'u
-Adamu usman mai
+5. Adamu Usman Mai
-Balkisu Ibrahim sanda
+6. Balkisu Ibrahim Sanda